What You Will Learn

 Syllabus (36 CPEs)Download PDF

-The first section of SEC575 looks at the significant threats affecting mobile device deployments, highlighted by a hands-on exercise evaluating network traffic from a vulnerable mobile banking application.
-As a critical component of a secure deployment, we will examine the architectural and implementation differences and similarities between Android (including Android 10) and Apple iOS 13.
-We will also look at the specific implementation details of popular platform features such as iBeacon, AirDrop, App Verification, and more.
+The first section of SEC575 looks at the significant threats affecting mobile device deployments.
+The section features a hands-on exercise to evaluate network traffic from a vulnerable mobile banking application.
+As a critical component of a secure deployment, we will examine the architectural and implementation similarities and differences between Android (including Android 11) and Apple iOS 14.
 Hands-on exercises will be used to interact with mobile devices running in a virtualized environment, including low-level access to installed application services and application data.
 Finally, we will examine how applications interact with each other, as application interaction creates an interesting attack surface for mobile penetration tests.

 Mobile Problems and Opportunities